Nonprofit Corporate Sponsorships: Real-Life Examples & Practical Advice

 To accomplish this, Heifer USA explores sponsorship opportunities with for-profit businesses, including Cypress Valley Meat Company and Grass Roots Farmers’ Cooperative.

-The sponsorship helps Heifer International fulfill its mission to connect small-scale farmers to markets, while Grass Roots Farmers’ Cooperative concurrently builds its commitment to purchasing and selling small-batch livestock grown using regenerative farming.
+The sponsorship helps Heifer International fulfill its mission to connect small-scale farmers to markets.
+At the same time, Grass Roots Farmers’ Co-op concurrently builds its commitment to purchasing and selling small-batch livestock grown using regenerative farming.

 While the nonprofit’s beneficiaries remain at the center of this sponsorship model, the nonprofit and for-profit make progress toward both missions and receive positive exposure to and promotion of both products or services.

-Think about ways to leverage support from your for-profit partners to improve the services your beneficiaries receive.
-See if there are personal connections to businesses you can make on behalf of your beneficiaries that will provide for their long-term success.
+Think about ways to leverage support from potential sponsors and large or local businesses to improve the services your beneficiaries receive.
+See if there are personal connections to prospective sponsors you can make on behalf of your beneficiaries that will provide for their long-term success.

 Increase Your Impact with Solid Corporate Sponsorships